duelyst-tcg/duelyst-tcg.github.io/docs/rulebook.md

 These give generals/units additional abilities.
 Keywords take predecense over the basic rules.

+### Airdrop

+The unit can be summoned on any non-occupied tile on the battlefield.

+### Backstab: (X)

+When attacking from behind the enemy unit, this unit deals an additional X damage AND prevents a counterattack.
+The additional damage also applies when this unit is counterattacking from behind the enemy unit.

+### Blast

+When this unit attacks in a cardinal direction, it hits ALL enemy units on the same line.
+Only nearby or Ranged units will counterattack.
+Can target non-adjacent minions and generals.

 ### Bloodbound Spell

 Bloodbound Spells (BBS) costs 1 mana to activate and can only be activated when